mapping-systems/cdp-mapping-systems/Syllabus/syllabus.md

 Furthermore, students should develop a deeper understanding of how spatial data is used in decision-making, and challenges associated with using data to inform arguments (agency in mapping; objective vs subjective / abstract vs experiential).

+This is primarily a methods course, however students will be expected to complete weekly readings and come prepared to discuss them in class.
+There are several optional readings listed for each week; it is not expected that students will read all of these, but they are provided for those who wish to explore the topics in more depth.

 ## Course Organization / Communication

 Class meets on Tuesdays and Thursdays in 200 Fayerweather from 6-8pm.
 Weeks will generally be organized as follows: